mikey-t/db-migrations-dotnet/README.md

 The db-migrations-dotnet project describes a process for managing database migrations in a dotnet project using EntityFramework with plain SQL files.

-In addition to documenting the process, this project provides a set of scripting tools and examples to streamline the process and provide missing setup/teardown functionality.
+In addition to documenting the process, this project provides a set of scripting tools and examples to streamline the process in addition to providing database setup and teardown automation.

-This repository contains:

-- High level process documentation
-- Nuget package to be imported as a dependency in a C# console project: [MikeyT.DbMigrations](https://www.nuget.org/packages/MikeyT.DbMigrations/)
-- Example solutions for several database types

-Dependent external projects:
-- NodeJS scripting via [swig-cli](https://github.com/mikey-t/swig) and [swig-cli-modules](https://github.com/mikey-t/swig-cli-modules)

 ## Project Goals